MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust.md

 ---
-title: Windows Hello for Business Cloud Kerberos trust deployment
+title: Windows Hello for Business cloud Kerberos trust deployment
 description: Learn how to deploy Windows Hello for Business in a cloud Kerberos trust scenario. ms.date: 11/1/2022
 appliesto: